photoprism/photoprism/CONTRIBUTING.md

 ### GitHub Issues ###

-**Never report a bug unless you are sure you found a new problem that must be fixed directly in [our source code](https://github.com/photoprism/photoprism):**
+**Never report a bug unless you are certain to have found a new issue that must be fixed directly in [our source code](https://github.com/photoprism/photoprism):**

-- Ask for [technical support](https://photoprism.app/contact) if you need help, it could be a local configuration issue, or a misunderstanding in how the software works
+- [Contact us](https://photoprism.app/contact) or [a community member](https://github.com/photoprism/photoprism/discussions) if you need help, it could be a local configuration problem, or a misunderstanding in how the software works
-- This gives our team the opportunity to [improve the documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support to you, instead of handling incomplete and/or duplicate bug reports
+- This gives our team the opportunity to [improve the documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support to you, instead of handling unclear and/or duplicate bug reports
 - When reporting a problem, always include the software versions you are using and other information about your environment such as [browser, browser plugins](https://docs.photoprism.app/getting-started/troubleshooting/browsers/), operating system, storage type, memory size, and processor

 ## Submitting Pull Requests ##